fbpx

 1. Create and Live the Culture You Want in Your Salon

-Before you do anything else to improve motivation of your salon staff, you should make sure you have a clear and well defined culture in your salon.
+Before you do anything else to improve the motivation of your staff, you should ensure a clear and well-defined salon culture.

-And by that, I don’t mean a few words on a wall or website, but a culture that you can observe in the day-to-day behavior of your staff.
+And by that, I don’t mean a few words on a wall or website but a culture you can observe in your staff’s day-to-day behavior.

 Culture eats strategy for breakfast